Azure/reliable-web-app-pattern-dotnet/README.md

 ![screenshot of web app home page](assets/images/WebAppHomePage.png)

+You can learn more about the web app by reading the [Pattern Simulations](demo.md) documentation.

 ### 7. Teardown

-Run the following command to teardown the deployment:
+Run the following command to tear down the deployment:

 ```pwsh
 azd down --purge --force